 Hiking in Nepal is both dramatic and intense.
 The Himalayan mountains are the largest in the world and while we do not approach any of the summits, instead of following the ancient salt trading route, the trails are often rugged, and the altitude is still quite high.

-Because of the region’s isolation and distance from the west, we also trek here for nearly twenty days, as seeing Nepal is both an experience that must be savored and an expedition that must be respected.
+Because of the region’s isolation and distance from the west, we also trek here for nearly twenty days.
+Seeing Nepal is both an experience that must be savored and an expedition that must be respected.

-While hiking in Nepal we also work with local guides, who are naturals in the mountains having spent their lives exploring the Himalaya’s secrets.
+While hiking in Nepal we also work with local guides.
+The local guides are naturals in the mountains having spent their lives exploring the Himalaya’s secrets.
 The local guides also help to supply the trip providing food, ponies, and support for our extended trek into the Himalaya.

 Our in-house guide Ace Kvale is the perfect person to facilitate this unique and challenging trek, as he has guided all over the world and led over 30 expeditions to the Himalaya!